SK9Maty/ProjectRebootFiles/README.md

 Everyone go to https://discord.gg/Wf9rMPRWN8

-Credits : Thanks to @n6617x for the fortnite build, thanks for @code_ldx (dc) for a lot of cmds
+Credits : Thanks to @n6617x for the fortnite build, thanks for @code_ldx (dc) for the cmds

 If you wish to contribute anything that isn't listed here, DM twitch_maty on discord